mkiser/WTFJHT/_topics/trump-epa.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/10/17/day-271/">October 17, 2017</a></small></div>
 <p><strong>Scott Pruitt directed the EPA to stop settling lawsuits with environmental groups</strong> behind closed doors, saying the groups have had too much influence on regulation.
 Pruitt sued the agency he now runs more than a dozen times while he was the attorney general of Oklahoma.
-The practice of "sue and settle" is used by green groups to push the EPA to speed up regulation on issues such as air and water pollution, as well as climate change. (<a href="https://www.reuters.com/article/us-usa-epa-lawsuits/epa-head-seeks-to-avoid-settlements-with-green-groups-idUSKBN1CL2HK">Reuters</a>)</p>
+The practice of "sue and settle" is used by green groups to push the EPA to speed up regulation on issues such as air and water pollution, as well as <a href="/trump-epa/">climate change</a>. (<a href="https://www.reuters.com/article/us-usa-epa-lawsuits/epa-head-seeks-to-avoid-settlements-with-green-groups-idUSKBN1CL2HK">Reuters</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/10/13/day-267/">October 13, 2017</a></small></div>
-<p><strong>Trump nominated a climate change skeptic to lead the White House’s environmental policy board</strong>.
+<p><strong>Trump nominated a <a href="/trump-epa/">climate change</a> skeptic to lead the White House’s environmental policy board</strong>.
 While a fellow at the Texas Public Policy Foundation, Kathleen Hartnett White led a project to "explain the forgotten moral case for fossil fuels."
 She's written that carbon dioxide is the gas "that makes life possible on the earth and naturally fertilizes plant growth" and that "global warming alarmists are misleading the public about carbon dioxide emissions."
-She's called the Obama administration’s environmental initiatives a "deluded and illegitimate battle against climate change."
+She's called the Obama administration’s environmental initiatives a "deluded and illegitimate battle against <a href="/trump-epa/">climate change</a>."
 Her TPPF fellowship received funding from the fossil fuel industry. (<a href="http://thehill.com/policy/energy-environment/355281-trump-taps-climate-skeptic-to-lead-white-house-environment-office">The Hill</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/10/12/day-266/">October 12, 2017</a></small></div>
-<p><strong>The phrase "climate change" does not appear in the EPA's draft four-year strategic plan</strong>.
+<p><strong>The phrase "<a href="/trump-epa/">climate change</a>" does not appear in the EPA's draft four-year strategic plan</strong>.
 Scott Pruitt outlines his agency's prioritizes as a focus on the "core mission" of clean air, land, and water, "rebalance" the federal role in environmental regulation, and enforce laws "as Congress intended."
 The plan does not mention carbon dioxide or greenhouse gas emissions. (<a href="http://www.cnn.com/2017/10/11/politics/epa-climate-report/index.html">CNN</a>)</p>